Find a Doctor

 Woburn, MA 01801

 All applications must be submitted through the ERAS (Electronic Residency Application Program).
 If you need help with instructions on how to access a student workstation or use the ERAS system, you may contact your medical school Dean's Office.
 Foreign medical graduates should contact the ECFMG.
+All interviews will take place virtually this year.
+(Bold this sentence)

-Please note that a minimum of two letters of recommendation, a curriculum vitae, a personal statement, medical school transcripts and a Dean's letter are required.
+Please note that a minimum of three letters of recommendation, a curriculum vitae, a personal statement, medical school transcripts and a Dean's letter are required.
 We strongly recommend that at least one letter be from a physiatrist.
 Both U.S. and international medical school graduates must have completed USMLE or COMLEX Steps I & II and passed on the first attempt to be considered for the rank list.

 If you have any unanswered questions about the program, you may contact: